eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

   would typically be a left-turning phase).
 The duration of this phase defaults to 6s and can be customized (or disabled) by setting the option **--tls.left-green.time**.
-- The generatedd cycle starts at time 0 by default with a green phase for the first main direction (sorted by road priority, lane count and speed).
-This can be influnced for a specified list of traffic light ids using the options **--tls.half-offset TLS1,TLS2,..** and **--tls.quarter-offset TLS3,TLS4,...**. (shifting the start of the first phase by the indicated fraction of the cycle time).
+- The generated cycle starts at time 0 by default with a green phase for the first main direction (sorted by road priority, lane count and speed).
+This can be influenced for a specified list of traffic light ids using the options **--tls.half-offset TLS1,TLS2,..** and **--tls.quarter-offset TLS3,TLS4,...**. (shifting the start of the first phase by the indicated fraction of the cycle time).
 - In reality there are often phases where all streams have red to allow clearing an intersection.
 SUMO does not build these phases by default.
 To have each green phase preceded by an all-red phase, the